-Residential Habilitation provides treatment and/or training, in least restrictive settings, for individuals with special needs or who are unable to function satisfactorily in family settings or lack access to an appropriate family setting.
-Many of these individuals have special needs including, but not limited to, physical, mental or neurological conditions, mental retardation, emotional disturbances or behavior disorders, and may include older youth transitioning from foster care to independent living or another type of permanent living situation.
+Residential Habilitation provides treatment and/or training, for individuals with special needs or who are unable to function successfully in family settings or lack access to an appropriate family setting.
+Many of these individuals have special needs including, but not limited to, physical, mental or neurological conditions, emotional disturbances or behavior disorders, and may include older youth transitioning from foster care to independent living or another type of permanent living situation.